1 Introduction

 Strata | 134 (3.6%) |

 The private residential property market in Brunei consists of a range of options such as apartments, townhouses, and detached houses (Hassan 2023).
-The five categories considered in this data set are detached (52%), demi-detached (19%), terrace (19%), apartment (8%), and vacant land (2%).
+The five categories considered in this dataset are detached (52%), semi-detached (19%), terrace (19%), apartment (8%), and vacant land (2%).
 Evidently, the majority of transactions are landed property, with detached houses being the most commonly transacted property type.
-Besides the prevalence of multi-generational households, it could be argued that the demand for detached houses in Brunei is also fuelled by their contribution to socio-economic development, such as homestay initiatives (Janaji and Ibrahim 2020).
+Besides the prevalence of multi-generational households, it could be argued that the demand for detached houses in Brunei is also fuelled by their contribution to socioeconomic development, such as homestay initiatives (Janaji and Ibrahim 2020).
 On the flip side, the demand for apartments is relatively low, and this is consistent with the findings of Hassan et al. (2011).
 The reluctance to embrace apartment living stems from unmet cultural and lifestyle needs within high-density complexes, despite government efforts to promote vertical living as a solution to land scarcity and urban sprawl.

 In terms of specific property characteristics, averaging across mukims and time periods, the median built-up area is found to be 2,284 square feet (212 square metres), giving an indication of the size of the typical house in Brunei.
 Such a size is logically associated with a two-storey house, comprising of 3-4 bedrooms and a similar number of bathrooms, and this is indeed the case.
 This “average” house is situated on a median land area of 0.121 acres (490 square metres).